strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 3. we call `describeLogDirs( brokerIds = [1,2] )` and only receive descriptions for logdirs on broker 1

 We propose introducing a configurable **fallback throttle factor** to be applied in situations where we don't have enough information to act.
-With a default value of 0.0 ie effectively stopping all production to the cluster.
-This would allow users to opt in to more dangerous behaviour like disabling this failsafe.
+With a default value of 1.0 to optimistically allow all the quota to be used.
+This would allow users to opt in to more pessimistic behaviour like using a factor of 0.0 to prevent writes when we are in an unknown state.

 Fallback throttle factor can be in the range (0.0, 1.0)